Ohio State vs. USC Predictions & Picks - November 6

 Ohio State Performance Insights (2022-23)

-- The Buckeyes outscored opponents by 11.7 points per game last season (posting 80.1 points per game, eighth in college basketball, and conceding 68.4 per contest, 280th in college basketball) and had a +418 scoring differential.
+- The Buckeyes outscored opponents by 11.7 points per game last season (posting 80.1 points per game, eighth in college basketball, and giving up 68.4 per contest, 280th in college basketball) and had a +418 scoring differential.

-- With 74.8 points per game in Big Ten action, Ohio State posted 5.3 fewer points per game in conference games compared to its season average (80.1 PPG).
+- In conference tilts, Ohio State averaged fewer points per contest (74.8) than its overall average (80.1).

-- Offensively the Buckeyes fared better at home last season, averaging 82.1 points per game, compared to 78.0 per game on the road.
+- Offensively the Buckeyes performed better in home games last year, posting 82.1 points per game, compared to 78.0 per game when playing on the road.

+- Defensively Ohio State was better at home last year, ceding 64.9 points per game, compared to 67.0 away from home.

+- The Trojans had a +284 scoring differential last season, topping opponents by 9.1 points per game.
+They put up 64.2 points per game to rank 198th in college basketball and allowed 55.1 per contest to rank 15th in college basketball.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.